-Prior to joining Hinshaw & Culbertson LLP in August 2016, Ms. Johnson gained trial and litigation experience.
-She was an associate for one year with a firm in Hartford, Wisconsin, and she began her legal career with a firm in Brookfield, Wisconsin, where she also was a law clerk during law school.
-In addition, Ms. Johnson worked as a research assistant to Professor Jessica Slavin.
-During her undergraduate studies, she was a legal intern with a firm and non-profit organization in Washington, D.C.
+Prior to joining Hinshaw, Alyssa was an associate with a firm in Hartford, Wisconsin.
+She also practiced with a firm in Brookfield, Wisconsin, where she was a law clerk during law school.
+During her undergraduate studies, she was a legal intern with The Washington Center, in D.C.

 - State Bar of Wisconsin, Member, 2012–Present

-Ms.Johnson represented a mortgage company in trial and subsequent appeal where the court of appeals upheld the trial court's decision.
-In the Court of Appeals decision, the court extended the business record's exception to the rule against hearsay to allow admission of a third-party's records into evidence where the records are integrated into the offering party's records and relied on by the offering party, and where the elements of the business records exception are otherwise met.
+- Represented a mortgage company in trial and subsequent appeal.
+The court of appeals extended the business record's exception to the rule against hearsay—allowing admission of a third-party's records into evidence where the records are integrated into the offering party's records and relied on by the offering party—where the elements of the business records exception are otherwise met.

-In her spare time, Alyssa enjoys running, biking, and yoga as well as spending time with family and friends.
-Alyssa also spends time raising money for the National Multiple Sclerosis Society.
+In her spare time, Alyssa enjoys running, biking, and yoga, as well as spending time with family and friends.
+She also dedicates time to raising money for the National Multiple Sclerosis Society.

 J.D., Marquette University Law School, 2012